rossta/rossta.github.com/source/blog/2020-05-09-why-does-rails-install-both-webpacker-and-sprockets.html.md

 The reason he says this stems from the fact that webpack wants to treat **everything** as a JavaScript module.
 I mean everything.

 To use CSS with webpack, you import it as you would a JavaScript module.
 To use an image with webpack, you import it as you would a JavaScript module.
-Depending on your perspective, this is surprising—I think especially for "occasional frontend" Rails developers.
+Depending on your perspective, this may be unusual—I think especially for "occasional-frontend" Rails developers.

 Perhaps they're not the only ones.
-Consider this recent tweet from a prominent voice in the React community, [@ryanflorence](https://twitter.com/ryanflorence):
+Consider this recent tweet from a prominent voice in the React community, [Ryan Florence](https://twitter.com/ryanflorence):

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">import url from &quot;./whatever.jpg&quot;<br>import html from &quot;./some.md&quot;<br>import str from &quot;raw!./some.js&quot;<br><br>So ...
 I gotta admit I love this stuff, but did we jump the shark here with JavaScript build tools?
 Should this stuff happen outside the JavaScript module bundler?</p>&mdash; Ryan Florence (@ryanflorence) <a href="https://twitter.com/ryanflorence/status/1258966331572928514?ref_src=twsrc%5Etfw">May 9, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Sounds a lot like discovering Sprockets in reverse.
+Sounds a lot like discovering Sprockets in reverse?

-What should you do then?
-Personally, I want to leave Sprockets behind.
-It languishes while webpack's key features, such as performance optimizations through code-splitting, are first class.
-Though awkward to some, webpack's "everything is a module" mindset is also extremely powerful.
-There are some interesting possibilities when a tool goes "all in" with such a mental model.
-Think of what "everything is an object" has done for Ruby.
+Though awkward to some, webpack's "Everything is a Module" mindset is also extremely powerful.
+There are some interesting possibilities when a tool goes **all in** with such a mental model.
+Think of what "Everything is an Object" has done for Ruby.

+### Choosing Webpacker or Sprockets (or both)

+The good news is there's no need to stress about it.
+Rails follows the preferred approach of the Basecamp team, but that doesn't mean you have to agree or that it's the right way to do things for your application.
+You can use both, as Basecamp does, or choose one over the other.

+To help you decide, I adapted [this excellent guide from the react-rails project](https://github.com/reactjs/react-rails/wiki/Choosing-Sprockets-or-Webpacker):

-### Why Sprockets?
+#### Why Sprockets?

 * My Rails app does not need much JavaScript
-* I prefer using global scripts and jQuery plugin enhancement
+* I prefer global scripts and jQuery plugin enhancement, i.e. I don't need a proper JavaScript module system
-* Upgrading my legacy Rails app would be too costly
+* Upgrading my legacy Rails app to Webpacker would be too costly

-### Why not Sprockets?
+* I don't need advanced tooling for local development

-* I prefer to
+* It just works and I don't have time to ramp up on alternatives

+#### Why not Sprockets?

 * Sprockets is slowing down my local development experience
-* I want more control over the build process
+* I need more control over aspects of our asset compilation
-* If I need to use node packages that are not common enough to be 'gemified' or simple enough to be included as vendored JS
+* My app has a lot of JavaScript and needs code-splitting features to avoid massive payloads
+* I'm concerned about long-term support

-### Why Webpacker?
+#### Why Webpacker?

-If I need to use node packages
-If I want to build Single Page Apps
-If I would prefer to modify my asset build process in the same language I build it If I have assets outside of Rails
-If I want the latest ES6 or Babel features leverage npm modules limit global scope pollution and have an explicit dependency tree with import/export and require generate source maps (for more useful stack traces) customize es2015 transpile settings and upgrade to babel 6 implement hot module replacement in development fine tune all aspects of our asset compilation in ways that sprockets falls short
+* I want to use a proper JavaScript module system to manage dependencies, i.e., limit global scope pollution and have an explicit dependency graph with import/export and require
+* I want to take advantage of the cutting edge features from ES6+, Babel, PostCSS
+* I want intelligent code-splitting features such as dynamic imports and webpack's splitChunks optimization
+* I want more flexibility with how my build system generates source maps
+* I want advanced tooling for local development including hot module replacement
+* I want to build Single Page Apps*

+*You don't need to have a Single Page App to use webpack; it works quite well for "Multi Page Apps".

-### Why not Webpacker?
+#### Why not Webpacker?

+* My Rails app does not need much JavaScript
-You have a simple rails app that doesn't need advanced JS features If I am a backend developer with limited knowledge of JS ecosystem
+* I am a backend developer with limited knowledge of JavaScript ecosystem
+* I am not ready to invest time to understand webpack and Webpacker
+* It seems to complicated

-### Why use both?
+#### Why use both?

+* I prefer the "Rails way": Webpacker to compile JavaScript, Sprockets for CSS, images, and fonts
+* I'm upgrading from Sprockets to Webpacker incrementally

+### On a personal note

+I want to leave Sprockets behind.
+Sprockets was a huge leap forward for asset management when it was first introduced but it hasn't taken advantage of newer possibilities.
+It languishes while webpack's key features, such as performance optimizations through code-splitting, are first class.

+Webpack is more complex and does require some investment.
+For me, it's been worth it.

+I think webpack is a great choice for any application with a significant amount of JavaScript.

+Which is right for you?